 The resort had left a few black diamond slopes ungroomed and I went down Battle Born with a big smile on my face!
 Bruno enjoyed the tree section even more so, the powder totally untouched.
 As an expert snowboarder, Bruno explored the Glades, Thunder and went further to the Solitude Canyon by the resort boundaries.

 On my end, as it was our second snow trip and being somewhat out of shape, I did not feel like I should venture yet in the trees.
-I was getting back on the slopes, working on my turns and speed (or lack of) and thought the trees might not move fast enough for my taste.
+I was getting back on the slopes, working on my turns and speed (or lack of), and probably needed to review my snowboarding stance as well.
 I like trees, I like the powder in the trees but I don’t necessarily like too close of an encounter.

 How to get there